gasangw/NestJS-Interview-Questions-And-Answers/README.md

 50. ### What is the difference between dependency injection and inversion of control (IoC)?

-    `Dependency Injection (DI)` and `Inversion of Control (IoC)` are both design patterns used to reduce the coupling between classes, making the code more modular, easier to test and maintain.
+    `Dependency Injection (DI)` and `Inversion of Control (IoC)` are both design patterns used to reduce the `coupling` between classes, making the code more modular, easier to test and maintain.
 However, they are not the same thing, but rather, `DI` is a form of `IoC`.

+    `Inversion of Control (IoC)` is a general principle where the control flow of a program is inverted: instead of the programmer controlling the flow of a program, the external framework or runtime controls it.

+    `Dependency Injection (DI)` is a form of IoC where the creation and binding of dependent objects is controlled by a container or a framework.
+Instead of a class creating or finding its dependencies, they are passed in (injected) at runtime by another piece of code, typically a container or a framework.
+This makes the code more flexible, testable and modular because it decouples the usage of an object from its creation.
+This is the form of IoC that is used in many modern frameworks such as Angular, Spring, and NestJS.

+    In summary `IoC` is a design principle which can be implemented in several ways, one of which is `DI`

     **[⬆ Back to Top](#table-of-contents)**